gajus/slonik/.README/ABOUT_SLONIK.md

 That is executed with the parameters provided by the user.

-Finally, if there comes a day that you _must_ generate the whole or a fragment of a query using string concatenation, then Slonik provides [`sql.raw`](#sqlraw) method.
+Finally, if there comes a day that you _must_ generate a whole or a fragment of a query using string concatenation, then Slonik provides [`sql.raw`](#sqlraw) method.
 However, even when using `sql.raw`, we derisk the dangers of generating SQL by allowing developer to bind values only to the scope of the fragment that is being generated, e.g.

 ```js
 sql`